-Conclusion: a great choice in the US.
+Conclusion: a choice for Americans.

 BlockFi Crypto Credit Card

-The BlockFi card is not a debit card but a credit card.
-It works like a regular US credit card, with the added perk of earning cashback in Bitcoin.
+The BlockFi card is not a debit card, but a credit card.
+It works like a regular U.S. credit card, with the added perk of earning cashback in Bitcoin.
 After the initial promotional period with 3.5% cashback, you receive 1.5% cashback in BTC on all your purchases.
 As with a regular credit card, credit checks apply when you request the card.

-Conclusion: a good option for Bitcoin maximalists.
+Conclusion: an option for Bitcoin maximalists.

 Wirex Crypto Card

 Wirex offers a crypto card that supports numerous fiat and cryptocurrencies.
-That means you don't have to pay conversion fees in other currencies, making Wirex an attractive option for travelers.
+That means you don't have to pay conversion fees in other currencies, making Wirex an option for travelers.
 Furthermore, you receive 2% cashback in the native WXT token.
 Wirex does not charge any fees for the card, but topping up the card with crypto costs 1% of the transaction amount.
 The card is only available in the UK and the European Economic Area.

-Conclusion: an interesting option for travelers.
+Conclusion: an option for travelers.

 Nuri offers a low-cost option with great ATM withdrawal limits for Europeans.
 You can withdraw up to €1,500 per day for free.
 The card can be topped up in BTC or Euro.
 Unfortunately, Nuri has no cashback program, although you can receive interest on your BTC through the Nuri savings account.

-Conclusion: a great option for European bitcoiners.
+Conclusion: anoption for European bitcoiners.

 Monolith claims to be the first non-custodial crypto Visa card.
 That means that unlike with other cards, you still own the cryptocurrency in your Monolith account.
-Another attractive feature is that you can top up the card with almost all popular ERC-20 tokens, albeit for a 1% fee (except for DAI).
+Another feature is that you can top up the card with almost all popular ERC-20 tokens, albeit for a 1% fee (except for DAI).
 You can swap the crypto to fiat to spend it from your Visa card.
 Monolith is only available in the Eurozone and the UK.

-Conclusion: great for European Ethereum freaks.
+Conclusion: an option European Ethereum freaks.